SOMI DENTAL GROUP BOCA RATON

 Caring for your teeth after the root canal treatment

-It’s very important to continue with your daily dental care procedure after the root canal treatment, this way you’ll prevent other healthy teeth from developing root decay.
+It’s very important to continue with your daily dental care procedure after your treatment, this way you’ll prevent other healthy teeth from developing root decay.
+We want to ensure you get the best results possible with our root canals in Boca Raton.
 Continue to brush and floss twice daily, but don’t floss near the crown, as it can come off if it hasn’t set yet.
 We can recommend a gentle toothpaste enriched with essential nutrients that can strengthen your teeth and gums.